Friday, September 28, 2012

 This makes me think of some of my favorite G-rated ways of waking-up.

 Waking up in the Florida Everglades with tree frogs looking down at me through my tent mesh.
-Under a Utah sky in the middle of some random dessert.
+Under a

 In June falling asleep on the grass under a star filled sky in the Grand Tetons.
 Pulling my Sierra Design mummy sack drawstring so my eyes were uncovered and peered at the star above.
 Waking with my sleeping back covered in snow, me still warm, and sitting up to two moose 30 yards from me.